Jaswanth-Reddy-S/Lending_Club_Case_Study/README.md

 # Lending Club Case Study
-> Understanding of risk analytics in Banking and Financial services and Understand how data is used to minimise the risk of losing money while lending to customers.
+* Understanding of risk analytics in Banking and Financial services.
+* Understand how data is used to minimize the risk of losing money while lending loans to customers.

 ## Table of Contents